zjx2172/g13/README.md

 You no longer need to rebuild this every other week when boost updates.
 It started out as a quick rewrite but has turned out to be a refactoring job gone wild.
 It is not completely refactored but I have so far:

 * Removed all dependencies on boost libraries
+* Fixed a couple of bugs (and probably introduced some others)
 * Merged some work on adding support for additional keys and mouse clicks
 * Added support for USB hotplugging
 * Moved from regular Makefile to CMake
+* Refactored by splitting up huge source files into smaller parts
+* Renamed lots of stuff to start transitioning towards something more like Mozilla coding style

 ## Installation